dsuwo/Western_DataScience_BootCamp/Unit1/Lesson1_ExamplesOfDS.md

 # Ghazal - Physics
-Ghazal explained her work in the following Video (Just click on the picture to get into the video!)
+Ghazal explained her work in the following video (Just click on the picture to get into the video!)

 [![Link to YouTube Video](https://img.youtube.com/vi/2XShOtIfX1M/0.jpg)](https://www.youtube.com/watch?v=2XShOtIfX1M)